 This post makes two points about evolution, a general point and a specific point.

 The general point:

 Organisms have the features they have because individuals that lacked those features were not reproductively successful.
 More precisely, over time were not as reproductively successful as individuals that had the feature.
 Yes, this is the supposedly well-known core of evolutionary theory, but I get the sense that the average person still hasn’t fully absorbed the implications.

-For example, some eagles can see a small prey animal like a rabbit from two miles away.
+For example, some species of eagle can see a small prey animal like a rabbit from two miles away.
 Consider what this astounding fact implies: Individual eagles who didn’t have such good vision were out-selected.
 At worst, they starved to death because they couldn’t feed themselves.
 At best, they had fewer surviving offspring than those with better vision, because good nutrition is required to create healthy eggs and good hunting is needed to feed the hatchlings.
 So over time their genes became less common until they disappeared in that species.

 So when you observe a feature, like astoundingly sharp eyesight, in nature, understand what you are seeing: The imprint of death.

 One way or another, individuals who lacked that feature didn’t get their genes into successive generations.
 This is the same outcome as simple death, evolutionarily speaking.
 Note, not metaphorically the same outcome, but actually the same outcome.